Stocks end a wobbly week lower, breaking 3-week win streak

 Investors got a bit of positive economic news Friday.
 Americans spent more last month on clothing, electronics and dining out as the economy opened up and there were fewer pandemic-related restrictions.

-U.S. retail sales rose a seasonal adjusted 0.6% in June from the month before, the U.S. Commerce Department said Friday.
+U.S. retail sales rose a seasonally adjusted 0.6% in June from the month before, the U.S. Commerce Department said.
 The increase was a surprise to Wall Street analysts, who had expected sales to fall slightly last month.

+Banks, airlines and other major companies kicked off the latest round of quarterly report cards this week.
+The reports have been mostly solid, though investors are still trying to gauge how corporations are faring during the recovery and how they might perform for the rest of the year.

-Most of investors' attention is turned to next week.
-While earnings season started this week with several companies reporting, including the nation's biggest banks, the bulk of the S&P 500 index will report their results next week and the following week.
-Expectations are high for these companies, with profits in the S&P 500 expected to be up 64% from a year earlier, according to FactSet.
+The bulk of companies in the S&P 500 will report their results next week and the following week.
+Expectations are high, with profits in the S&P 500 expected to be up 64% from a year earlier, according to FactSet.

 Credit: Richard Drew